2024 Updates on various

 Johnsongrass: Similarly, I’ve gone out by myself a few different times this summer and pulled up Johnsongrass.
 This one is a pain because the most effective strategy is to pull it up at the roots, which is easiest after rain, but also means it’s HUMID and you just end up sweating buckets.
 Still, I’ll try to get out there a few more times this season.

-Mustang grapes: Okay this one is really exciting and I’ll just write up a whole separate entry on it.
+Mustang grapes: Okay this one is really exciting and I’ll see if I can write up a whole separate entry on it.
 The tl;dr is go get yourself some of these FREE NATIVE GRAPES that turn into delicious jams and ciders while they’re still ripe on the vine (which is NOW).
 And they are abundant in our trails!!!!

 Leave a Reply